mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/05_test_drive_a_class.md

 3. Test-drive a system of classes.
 4. Design a system of classes.

-In this step, we will test-drive a single class program.
+In this step, we will test-drive a single-class program.
 This means we will focus on the 'Create Examples as Tests' and 'Implement Behaviour' steps first.

 ## Creating Examples for Single-Class Programs